Asad-Meraj/readme.jmetr/README.md

 --> Data analysis and visualization plugins allow great extensibility as well as personalization.
 --> Functions can be used to provide dynamic input to a test or provide data manipulation.
 --> Easy Continuous Integration through 3rd party Open Source libraries for Maven, Gradle and Jenkins.

+### Jmeter Requirements
+Although there are no specific requirements to start working on Jmeter other than the need of having JAVA installed on your device.
+Once you have the JAVA requirement fullfilled you can easily setup Jmeter in your device for free.

+### Pros
+·         Very light weight tool and can be installed easily ·         As it is an open source tool you need not to be worried on license ·         There are multiple plugins that are available in the market and can be installed easily according to the requirement
+·         Caching and offline analysis/replaying of test results

+### Cons
+·         It can be used only on web applications
+·         Consumption of memory is high in GUI Mode and performance testing like Load, Stress and Endurance with high user load are preferred to run in NON-GUI mode
+·         Complex scenario cannot be done using JMeter thread group ·         Recording in this is complex, as we need to setup the proxy manually ·         It supports only Java coding for custom coding